spirit01/ensemble-fit_docker_version/README.rst

  - --finaldir final directory, it can not exist yet.
  - --makecurve choose method for SAXS curve - foxs or crysol

-Make SAXS curve with software Fox in ensemble image.
-For pdb's file in examples_I makes saxs curve as file.dat.
+Using the Fox software you can create SAXS curve in ensemble image.
+For pdb's file in examples_I the script outputs saxs curve as file.dat.
 Results are saved in directory /home/Ensemble-test/foxs_curves.

  - /home/ensemble-test/src/make_saxs_curves.py -d /home/ensemble-test/examples_I/  --finaldir /home/ensemble-test/foxs_curves --makecurve foxs